EMF supported research will help emergency clinicians identify abuse in vulnerable children who present to hospital with head trauma.

 “As clinicians we want to avoid both missing abusive head trauma, or an incorrect diagnosis – the consequences can be severe.
 Our studies help guide clinicians in identifying children at increased risk of abusive head trauma.”

-Results from the trial, which was co-funded by the Emergency Medicine Foundation, were published in two prestigious medical journals, the Journal of Paediatrics and Child Health and the Emergency Medicine Journal.
+Results from the trial, which was co-funded by the Emergency Medicine Foundation, were published in two prestigious medical journals, including the Journal of Paediatrics and Child Health.